atomicpages/semantic-ui-webpack-starter/README.md

 	~~~

 3. Run the font path fix.
+	* Run `node font-fix.js` from the command line
 	* There is an incorrect transformation that occurs whith the relative paths when using webpack, we need to run this any time we update/install semantic-ui
-	If you don't care about semantic-ui bundled fonts, then you can amend your webpack config as follows:
+	If you don't care about semantic-ui bundled fonts, then **do not** run this font fix command; amend your webpack config as follows:

 		<a name="idcurls"></a>